JasonBock/Rocks/docs/Overview.md

 Keep in mind that Rocks should let you override or implement any member on the type you are targeting if it can (e.g. the given type is not `sealed`).
 That is one of the core design goals of Rocks.
 As of `9.0.0`, the only known feature that Rocks does not support is static abstract members in interfaces, but there is an [issue](https://github.com/JasonBock/Rocks/issues/311) to track work to make this happen.

+> [!NOTE]
-> Note: if you use Rocks and you get an error akin to having a `Microsoft.CodeAnalysis` version mismatch, you may need to update the version of the .NET SDK you have installed.
+> If you use Rocks and you get an error akin to having a `Microsoft.CodeAnalysis` version mismatch, you may need to update the version of the .NET SDK you have installed.

 ### Mocking Simple Methods